 There is generally little pain associated with turbinate reduction surgery.
 If extensive work is needed, such as with a septoplasty, there may be some pain in the days after surgery.
-There will be some bleeding and swelling following the surgery, but these should subside within the first week or two after surgery.
-Dr. Vincent Marin may schedule follow-up visits to remove some of the excess mucus by means of a small vacuum tube.
+There will be bleeding and swelling following the surgery, but these should subside within the first week or two after surgery.
+Dr. Vincent Marin may schedule follow-up visits to remove some of the excess mucus using a small vacuum tube.

 Insurance Coverage for Turbinate Reduction

 There is no reason to suffer through another allergy season.
 Turbinate reduction surgery may provide patients with the relief they need.
-Contact Marin Aesthetics to find out if you are a good candidate for treatment.10:59 PM
+Contact Marin Aesthetics to find out if you are the right candidate for treatment.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.